michalmytych/Programming-Class-Final-Project/README.md

 # Programming Class Final Project - Classic Space Invaders

 ### Programming-Class-Final-Project
 It's a classic 2D Space Invaders - style game I created with C++ and Allegro5 for my Introduction to Programming classes final project.
-I decided to use one C++ file, because game isn't really complicated.

 ## COMPILATION
 The best way to run this project is to set up new console application project in Visual Studio 2019, include GraAllegroPierwszyRelease.cpp